 Toxic Receipts – What You Need to Know

 Unassuming toxic chemicals surround our everyday lives and are absorbed into our bodies.
-One of these unassuming chemicals is Bisphenol A (BPA) and Bisphenol S (BPS).
-BPA/BPS are used in many applications, including on thermal cash register receipts.
+Some of these unassuming chemicals are bisphenol A (BPA) and bisphenol S (BPS).
+BPA/BPS are used in many applications, including on thermal paper cash register receipts.
 This is of great concern to retail workers, due to the high number of receipts that cashiers handle daily.

 Why are BPA and BPS harmful to our health?